DIY Hair Pomade with Rosemary Essential Oil

 But at an average cost upwards of $5.00 for a small jar (he even told me he was spending $30 for professional styling creme at one point!), his pomade dependency was starting to become an expensive solution to his hair issues.
-And so a couple of years ago, I had the brilliant idea that I should try making pomade at home for him.
+And so a couple years ago, I had the brilliant idea that I should try making pomade at home for him.

 I whipped up a batch with a few simple ingredients and ended up with 3 jars full.
 It cost me a total of about a buck or two (at the most) to make these 3 jars instead of the $15 to $20 it would have cost to buy 3 jars from the store!

 I used soy wax because at the time I didn’t have any beeswax in the house.
 It worked just fine, but the second time I made a batch, I had bought some beeswax from a local beekeeper, so I tried it with beeswax instead.

 I also added a teaspoon of honey just for that little bit of extra stickiness to help hold the hair in place.
-This is optional, but hubby seems to think it has made a bit of a difference.
+This is optional, but Ryan seems to think it made a difference.

 The shea butter did help to make the pomade a bit softer and easier to scoop out of the jar and work into hair.
 Hubby’s happy, his hair looks fab and that makes me happy.
 Happy wife, happy life, right?
 Oh, and our bank account is happy too.
 Every dollar counts, and saving around 15 of them is always something to smile about.

 Aside from being frugal and functional, this hair pomade is seriously simple to whip up and takes no time at all.
-It does require a few ingredients that you may or may not already have on hand, but as long as you have beeswax and coconut oil, you can make this at home right now by simply melting one part beeswax and one part coconut oil together in a double boiler and then pouring into small jars (4oz Mason jars work nicely, but I personally like using these metal tins for my salves, waxes and pomades).
+It does require a few ingredients that you may or may not already have on hand, but as long as you’ve got beeswax and coconut oil, you can make this at home right now by simply melting one part beeswax and one part coconut oil together in a double boiler and then pouring into small jars (4oz Mason jars work nicely, but I personally like using these metal tins for my salves, waxes and pomades).

 I like to get my beeswax from a local beekeeper, and you can probably do the same.
 Buying it locally means I get it in brick form and then have to grate it using my cheese grater.
 Of course, you can always order beeswax pastilles online if you can’t find any locally.

-I make lots of my Christmas gifts at home by hand, but I tend to make products that are considered to be “girly,” like body butter, sugar scrub, bath salts and candles.
-But this pomade makes a great gift for the men on my list either as a stocking stuffer or in a gift set with some homemade shaving lotion and hand salve.
+I make lots of my Christmas gifts at home by hand, but I tend to make products that are considered “girly,” like peppermint sugar scrub, bath salts, DIY Christmas room sprays with essential oils and soy candles with essential oils.
+This pomade makes a great gift for the men on my list either as a stocking stuffer or in a gift set with some homemade shaving lotion and hand salve.